Transition from adiabatic inspiral to plunge for eccentric binaries: Transition to plunge, and how it ends

 where $\mathcal{C} \in \{E, L_z\}$.
 We define the origin $\lambda = 0$ to occur when the small body reaches the LSO\footnote{This definition requires us to offset time labels on the adiabatic inspiral trajectory in order to align with this choice of origin.}.
 This corresponds to ``Model 2'' described in Sec.\ IV of AH2019; the corrections $\delta\mathcal{C}$ are the terms beyond $\mathcal{C}_{\rm LSO}$ in Eq.\ (\ref{eq:tranTimeEvolution}).
 The quantities $\mathcal{C}_2$ and $\mathcal{C}_3$ are estimators for the second and third derivatives of $\mathcal{C}$ with respect to $\lambda$.
 As shown in Eqs.\ (4.6) and (4.7) of AH2019, their values are constructed from $\mathcal{C}(\lambda_{\rm IT})$ and $(d\mathcal{C}/d\lambda)_{\lambda_{\rm IT}}$, where $\lambda_{\rm IT}$ denotes the Mino-time at which the transition begins\footnote{Note that AH2019 uses subscript $i$ to label the end of inspiral; $\lambda_i$ is thus the Mino time at which transition begins in that paper.}: \begin{widetext}

-\end{widetext} The form (\ref{eq:tranTimeEvolution}), used with Eqs.\ (\ref{eq:C2}) and (\ref{eq:C3}), ensures that both the integrals of motion and their first time derivatives are continuous during the transition.
+\end{widetext} The form (\ref{eq:tranTimeEvolution}), used with Eqs.\ (\ref{eq:C2}) and (\ref{eq:C3}), ensures that both the integrals of motion and their first time derivatives are continuous during the transition (correcting a discontinuity present in the original presentation of OT00).
 This scheme for evolving the integrals of motion gives us all the information we need to integrate Eq.\ (\ref{eq:transitionPDE}) through the transition.
-We do so using a fourth-order, fixed step size Runge-Kutta method.
+We do so using a fourth-order, fixed step size Runge-Kutta integrator, which is very simple and sufficiently accurate for the purpose of this study.